criteo-cookbooks/nexus3/README.md

 ## nexus3_repo

 Configures Nexus 3 repositories via API.
+This works by calling a Groovy script which will trigger the creation, update or deletion of a given repository.
+For ease of reading the source code, scripts are stored under `files/default` with the help of `libraries/scripts_helper.rb`.

 ### Actions
 - `:create` - Creates or updates a repository, passing a configuration via